-Students who have excelled in their English courses are encouraged to write an Honors thesis over the course of their senior year, typically on an area or author familiar to them from their previous coursework.
-Under the direction of a faculty member who has expertise in their chosen subject, they embark on an extensive research or writing program in the fall semester and complete a substantive essay or piece of creative writing in the spring.
-Students are then required to defend their work before the department late in the semester.
-In this way, they become adept in an area of particular interest to them and experience the joys and tribulations of producing a serious, extensive, and original piece of writing.
+Students who have excelled in their English courses are encouraged to write an honors thesis over the course of their senior year, typically on an area or author familiar to them from their previous coursework.
+Under the direction of a faculty member who has expertise in their chosen subject, students embark on an extensive research or writing program in the fall semester, completing a substantive essay or piece of creative writing in the spring.
+In this way, students become adept in an area of particular interest to them and experience the joys and tribulations of producing a serious, extensive, and original piece of writing.

-A student who has and will maintain an A/B average or better in the courses offered in the English major may decide to become an honors candidate at the end of his or her junior year and prepare an honors thesis (at the 400 level) under supervision during his or her senior year.
+A student who maintains an A/B average or better in the courses offered in the English major may decide to become an honors candidate at the end of his or her junior year and prepare an honors thesis (at the 400 level) under supervision during his or her senior year.

-A definitive plan for the Honors Thesis must be presented by the student to the member of the department within whose field the project falls, preferably in the spring of the candidate's junior year so that the work can begin in the fall semester of his/her senior year.
-Honors candidates should obtain the signature of the project director directly on their registration card for fall semester, and again for spring semester.
-The honors work shall be graded and may count (at the 400 level) as one or two of the elective course units required for the major.
+The student must present a definitive plan for the honors thesis to a member of the department within whose field the project falls.
+This should take place in the spring of the candidate's junior year so work can begin in the fall semester of his or her senior year.
+The honors advisor/project director signs the honors candidate's fall semester registration card, and signs again for spring semester.
+The honors work is graded and may count (at the 400 level) as one or two of the elective course units required for the major.

-The Honors Thesis shall in general be a thorough and sophisticated literary essay growing out of
+The honors thesis must be a thorough and sophisticated literary essay growing out of

-Strict compliance with the directions for manuscript preparation as specified by the library, where the original copy will be permanently filed, is required.
-Any student contemplating application to graduate school should be advised that honors, or even candidacy for honors, is a highly significant element of his/her record.
+Strict compliance with the directions for manuscript preparation specified by the library - where the original copy will be permanently filed - is required.
+Any student contemplating application to graduate school should be advised that honors, or even candidacy for honors, is a highly significant element of his or her record.

-Each honors student will work with an honors advisor/project director.
-Candidate and advisor will choose two additional readers, who will be chosen by the advisor in conjunction with the student.
+Each honors candidate will work with an honors advisor/project director.
+Candidate and advisor will choose two additional readers in September of the candidate's senior year, to ensure collaboration throughout the process.
 In late October, all English faculty will meet each honors candidate in a colloquium to hear him or her speak briefly on the candidate's three-page thesis prospectus.
 (All English faculty will have read the prospectus prior to meeting with the candidates).
-During the colloquium, faculty will respond to the candidate with suggestions for ways of improving or sharpening the student's approach to the subject.
-Advisors will meet with students after the colloquium to discuss the department's suggestions, and in the remaining months of the semester the student will revise the project accordingly and begin drafting the thesis.
+During the colloquium, faculty will respond to the candidate with suggestions for improving or sharpening his or her approach to the subject.
+After the colloquium, each candidate will meet with his or her advisor to discuss the faculty's suggestions.
+In the remaining months of the semester, the candidate will revise the project accordingly and begin drafting the thesis.
 Candidates must complete a chapter of their thesis by the end of the fall semester.

-The student should submit draft portions of the project to the advisor and additional readers when they are available, ideally beginning in the early weeks of the spring semester, but no later than one week before spring vacation begins, when a rough draft of the project is due.
-Final versions are due approximately ten days before the last day of classes for spring semester.
+The student should submit draft portions of the project to the advisor and additional readers beginning in the early weeks of the spring semester, and no later than one week before spring vacation begins, when a rough draft of the project is due.
+A final version is due approximately ten days before the last day of classes for spring semester.

-The student will then defend the thesis in an oral examination with the department, to be held soon after the last day of classes.
-(An announcement giving the specific due date for the final project and a schedule for the oral exam will be mailed to each candidate early in April.)
-After the oral examination, the candidate will receive an oral summary of the department's evaluation from his or her project director.
-The supervising instructor, with advice from the additional readers, will assign the final grade for Honors.
-The English department awards only one level of Honors.
-Honors will be decided in each case after the oral exam.
+Honors candidates are no longer required to defend the thesis in an oral examination with the department.
+Instead, honors theses will be reviewed by a committee of English department faculty.
+An announcement giving the specific due date for the final honors thesis and when projects will be reviewed will be mailed to each candidate early in April.
+After committee review, the candidate will receive a summary of the evaluation from his or her advisor/project director.
+The advisor/project director, in collaboration with the two additional readers, will assign the final grade for the honors project.
+Note: the English department awards only one level of honors.